xirhxq/basic-interactive-menu/README.md

 2. **Enhancements** - Suggest or implement improvements to the core functionality
 3. **Documentation** - Help improve the clarity and completeness of documentation
 4. **Examples** - Add new example implementations demonstrating different use cases
+5. **Packaging** - Improve the development package configuration in setup.py

 To contribute:
 1. Fork the repository